How to give like a wise man in eight steps

 As Christmas approaches, many relatives and friends say ‘No presents, please’ and mean it.

 Raising money for a charity through sponsorship using an appeal website is easy.
-But some sites pass much less on to the charity.
-MyDonate by BT gives the most, mydonate.bt.com.
-It charges nothing except a card fee of a few pence.
+But some sites pass much less on to the charity, so check the details before signing up.

 7 Willing it